 “The Olympic lifting has been a challenge all the way around,” says John Van Every, owner of CrossFit Longevity in Santa Cruz, Calif.
 He’s offering CrossFit to a specialized segment of the population: athletes 50 years of age and older.

 “I think the biggest challenges faced by this age demographic for especially the Olympic lifting is the set-up, always the set-up position,” Van Every says.
-He notes that the flexibility required for a… Continue Reading
+He notes that the flexibility… Continue Reading

 Leave your tights, weightlifting shoes and iPods at the door.
 In this camp, your name doesn’t go on the whiteboard.
 It goes on your plain white T-shirt.